 So, how long does Adderall last?
 The time it takes for Adderall to affect you will depend on whether you are getting Adderall Immediate Release (IR) or Extended Release (XR).
 Adderall IR will last around four hours; it needs to be taken throughout the day in order for the person to keep its effects going.
-Adderall XR can last an entire 12 hours, while the drug itself can stay in your system a full 24 hours.
+Adderall XR can last an entire 12 hours, while the drug itself can stay in your system for a full 24 hours.

-The amount of time traces of these drugs stay within your system also vary, since XR is a much stronger type than IR.
+The amount of time traces of these drugs stays within your system also vary, since XR is a much stronger type than IR.
 Since IR is not as strong, traces of it within your body do not usually last longer than a couple of days.
 This is not the case with XR, which can leave traces lasting around four days, due to its higher concentration and stronger effects.

 If you decide you would like to take Adderall, be sure you understand the possible consequences and side-effects of doing so.
 Adderall could be just what you need to find relief, allow you to refocus well again, and keep you alert.
 But it can also be easily abused, so you should still maintain some caution when deciding if any kind of prescription medication is right for you.

 Before anything else, you should always consult with your medical physician.
 Be sure you understand how long Adderall lasts and which type is best for you.
-While you may think you have a disorder or that you need to be checked out, you will need to set-up an appointment with a local doctor so you can be absolutely sure.
+While you may think you have a disorder or that you need to be checked out, you will need to set up an appointment with a local doctor so you can be absolutely sure.
 They will be able to evaluate you and decide whether medication is among the best options for you.

 Want to get FDA Approved ADHD Drugs Only?
 Click the button below to book your appointment.

 If you would like to be evaluated for possible ADD/ADHD treatment and for prescription medications like Adderall, come to Mango Clinic Miami; we can help you make the best choices for whatever your disorder or ailment might.
-You can call us or visit our webpage to learn more about the clinic and to set-up an appointment.
+You can call us or visit our webpage to learn more about the clinic and to set up an appointment.
 Don’t wait and wonder whether or not you need assistance.
 Call us at (786) 391-0269 and make an appointment with us today!